sarthakkapila/BareBonesAI/README.md

 ### Contributing

-If you're interested in improving MiniTorch or adding new features just clear a PR :) .
+If you're interested in improving MiniTorch or adding new features just create a PR :) .

 ### Running tests